-Documentation should include scores on standardized tests showing results in the 95th percentile/higher or grade placement at the 12.0 grade/higher, and a high school transcript with at least 3.0 GPA.
+Documentation should include scores on standardized tests showing results in the 95th percentile/higher OR grade placement at the 12.0 grade/higher, OR an ACT composite score of 22 or higher AND a high school transcript with at least 3.0 GPA.
 Evidence of creative abilities can be documented by awards in competitive performances or by recommendation of teachers.
 Recommendation of teachers in the specific area of desired curriculum should accompany the application.
 Granting of high school credit for university work is based on the applicant having met parish and state criteria for gifted-talented students and the parish regulations governing same.

-Applicants must secure written recommendations and approval of the school counselor, parents or legal guardian, the department head, and the instructor of the specific course(s) in which enrollment is desired.
+Applicants must secure written recommendations and approval of the school principal, parents or legal guardian, the department head, and the instructor of the specific course(s) in which enrollment is desired.
 The Office of Admissions will provide information.